RockefellerArchiveCenter/libra/README.md

 ## Usage

-Reports can be created and scheduled either via a user interface or HTTP POST requests (see below).
+Reports can be created and scheduled either via the user interface available at `/reports` or HTTP POST requests (see below).
 At regularly scheduled intervals (or when triggered via a POST request), a cron job reviews all pending reports, and runs the reports whose `queued_time` is in the past.

 ![Libra process diagram](reports.png)